 Approximately 1.5 acres of the development footprint would be utilized to construct a new, private access street.
 The private street would connect with Bel Aire Road at the northern corner of the project site and would fork into two roadways that provide access to all proposed residences.
+The connection to Bel Aire Road has shifted approximately 10 feet south compared to previous versions of the Proposed Project.
+A six-foot high retaining wall would be developed along the initial 140 feet of the private street.
+With the new private street alignment at the initial connection with Bel Aire Road, the retaining wall would be located a minimum of five feet from the northern property boundary allowing for privacy landscaping between the property boundary and retaining wall.
 Each roadway would have a hammerhead cul-de-sac with enough space to accommodate turnaround of emergency vehicles and single unit delivery trucks (20 feet wide by 85 feet long); no parking would be allowed in the hammerhead cul-de-sac (no street parking adjacent to proposed residential lots 7 and 12 [refer to Figure 3-4]).

 The right-of-way for the roadway would be approximately 50 feet wide at all points.
 This would allow for an approximate 1-foot offset from the residential property line and an approximate 5.5-foot wide sidewalk with curbs and gutters where appropriate along either side of the roadway.
 The paved area of the street would be approximately 36 feet wide, providing 22 feet for two travel lanes (11 feet per lane) and 14 feet for parallel parking spaces (7 feet per side).
 All roadways would be designed to include a cross section surface slope of approximately two percent to facilitate stormwater drainage; a storm drainage gutter would be installed along the downward sloped edge of each roadway.
 Street grades would range from 11 to 19 percent; any street with a slope greater than 15 percent would be constructed of concrete whereas all other streets would be asphalt.
-Figure 3-6 (Private Street Cross Sections) provides a diagram.
+Figure 3-6-7 (Private Street Cross Sections) provides a diagram.
 The private street systems would be owned by the private homeowners and maintained by the proposed Home Owners Association (HOA).